 12.3.
 If the cancellation is made in writing, it shall be deemed valid within the deadline when the customer classified as a consumer pursuant to the Civil Code sends a declaration by using the template including in Annex 1 of these General Contracting Terms and Conditions or in the form of a clear statement to any customer relations point of the Service Provider before the expiry of the deadline (including the registered seat, customer service telefax number, and e-mail address of the Service Provider specified in these General Contracting Terms and Conditions).
 The cancellation may also be sent via e-mail.
 The Service Provider confirms cancellation made electronically immediately but not later than within 2 working days.

 12.4.
 If an order is cancelled, the customer classified as a consumer pursuant to the Civil Code shall return the cancelled product to the Service Provider’s registered seat indicated in these General Contracting Terms and Conditions.
-The customer classified as consumer pursuant to the Civil Code shall return the product without any unreasonable delay, or within no later than 14 (fourteen) days from the submission of the statement of cancellation.
-The deadline shall be considered made if the product is returned before the 14 (fourteen)-day deadline.
+The customer classified as consumer pursuant to the Civil Code shall return the product without any unreasonable delay, or within no later than 2 (two) days from the submission of the statement of cancellation.
+The deadline shall be considered made if the product is returned before the 2 (two)-day deadline.
 The customer classified as a consumer pursuant to the Civil Code shall bear the costs incurred directly in relation to the return of the product due to the exercised cancellation right, but shall not be obliged to cover any other expenses.

 12.5.
-The Service Provider shall return the amounts paid by the customer classified as a consumer pursuant to the Civil Code immediately, but not later than within 14 (fourteen) days from the cancellation, also including transportation and handling charges.
+The Service Provider shall return the amounts paid by the customer classified as a consumer pursuant to the Civil Code immediately, but not later than within 180 days from the cancellation.
 In the case of the sale and purchase of products, the Service Provider may withhold the repayment of the purchase price until the customer classified as a consumer pursuant to the Civil Code returns the product or certifies, without any doubt that it has been returned to the Service Provider; the sooner between the two dates shall be applied.
+Only refunded if legitimate fault.
 In the course of the refund the Service Provider uses the same payment method as in the original transaction, unless the customer classified as a consumer pursuant to the Civil Code expressly consents to a different payment method.

 12.6.
 The Service Provider may demand compensation for damages arising from the inadequate use of the product.
 Customers classified as consumers pursuant to the Civil Code may be held liable for any depreciation in the product only if it occurred due to use that exceeds its use required for establishing the nature characteristics and operation of the product.